jonlpersson/ed-latimore/site/_posts/2021-03-27-the-hagakure-10-best-quotes-and-ideas.md

 When you commit to maximizing the present moment, then you experience unmatched peace and confidence.
 Very few people in this world know what it's like to have singleness of purpose on the one task/person/feeling that demands their attention.

-If you can do this for even one minute, then you have unlocked a secret that gives you a great advantage for the rest of your life.&nbsp;
+If you can do this for even one minute, then you have unlocked a secret that gives you a great advantage for the rest of your life.

 ## 8\.
 Life is too short to entertain nonsense